kerireki/engage-digital-api-docs/docs/basics/sso.md

 # Single Sign-on Using JWT

+**Please note:**  Single sign-on (SSO) is currently used for Engage Digital Standalone only.

-Single sign-on (SSO) is an authentication process which allows our clients to authenticate users on their systems and then tell RingCX Digital who that user is.
-In effect, this allows users to log in only once and then be able to use RingCX Digital without having to use their credentials again.
+Single sign-on (SSO) is an authentication process which allows our clients to authenticate users on their systems and then tell who that user is.
+In effect, this allows users to log in only once and then be able to use the product without having to use their credentials again.

 There are a few key benefits to using SSO: